Kristina01111000/Drws_site/README.md

 2/29

 fix the colors of the quiz matrix questions
-Check the constant contact box ->  see if peepso update fixed it See if i can round the corners in the wellness self check Say something about saving it so they can compare
+Check the constant contact box ->  see if peepso update fixed i Say something about saving it so they can compare
 For quizzes change the hotlink to say “Check out our patreon for more” Try to put the water paragraph on the second page, if not ask what i should do